-Natasha Bothun has worked for the State of South Dakota since 2005.
-She currently works in the Bureau of Human Resources as the Employee and Organizational Development Manager.
+Natasha Bothun has worked for the State of South Dakota since 2005 and currently works in the Bureau of Human Resources as the Employee and Organizational Development Manager.
 Prior to working for BHR, Natasha spent 15 years with the Department of Tourism.
-Natasha grew up in a small Western Iowa town called Manning and attended Drake University in Des Moines, Iowa.
+Natasha grew up in Manning, IA and attended Drake University.
 Upon graduating from Drake, with a Public Relations degree, Natasha moved to Eau Claire, Wisconsin where she began a career as a food broker and continued her education working towards a Marketing degree.
 Natasha and her husband Scott moved to Pierre in 2003 when Scott took over his family’s Farmers Insurance agency.
 Scott and Natasha have two children.

 Dan Baldwin serves as the Superintendent of the Stanley County School District.
 He received his Bachelor of Science and Masters of Education Administration South Dakota State University and is a 29-year veteran educator.
 He also received his Ed Specialist degree from the University of South Dakota, and has been a school administrator for the past 18 years.
 Dan believes in empowering staff to allow them to grow professionally and provide the most productive learning environment possible for students.
 Dan is married to his wife, Denise, and they have three children with the youngest attending Stanley County High School.